IASG/iasg.github.io/equipment.md

 ## Hawkings Technology Antenna

-Picture Currently Unavailable, but will be available soon.
 ![Hawking Technology Antenna](/assets/rentals/hawking_rental.jpg)
 This is an antenna made by Hawking Technology.
 We know very little about what this antenna is rated at, so if you know something feel free to reach out!
 There is 1 available.